yeti-switch/doc/en/web-interface/routing/customers-auths.rst

     Src name Field setting defined where yeti reading Src Name from.
 Available options:

     - From URI Display name - use From header display name as Src Name
-    - From URI userpart - use From header user part as Src Name
+    - From URI :spelling:ignore:`:spelling:ignore:`userpart`` - use From header user part as Src Name

 Src name rewrite rule/Src name rewrite result
     Rewrite rules for SRC Name.
 See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.